 About Western Sahara

-A former Spanish Colony located in North-western Africa.
-Western Sahara is often called “Africa’s Last Colony” as it is the only remaining territory in Africa that has yet to be decolonised according to the principles of the UN Charter.
+A former Spanish Colony located in North-western Africa, Western Sahara is often called “Africa’s Last Colony” as it is the only remaining territory in Africa that has yet to be decolonised according to the principles of the UN Charter.

-Human Rights
+Human Rights Violations

-To learn more about the human rights story, past and present, check out the reports shared here.
-Visit the Adala blog , a human rights advocacy organisation led by Saharawis. to find out about the current situation.
+We also recommend the Adala blog , a human rights advocacy organisation led by Saharawis. to find out about the current situation.

 Under the Moroccan occupation, Saharawis have become second class citizens in their homeland, deprived of freedom of expression, movement and association.
 Independence aspirations expressed in any form are met with brutal repression and no independent journalists and observers are allowed into the territory.

 Human Rights Watch and Amnesty International and others have documented the systematic violations of Saharawi human rights over the years.
-The in-depth report “Let Everything Come to Light” brings into particular focus the prominent role played
+The in-depth report “Let Everything Come to Light” brings into particular focus the prominent role played by Saharawi women in the struggle for self-determination and the human rights abuses they have suffered as activists under the Moroccan regime.
+Meanwhile, over 500 Saharawis remain “disappeared” since Morocco’s occupation began and many others were tortured and died in horrific conditions in underground detention centres between 1975 and 1991.

 “In Agdez, the way we were treated was indescribable, there are no words to tell everything that we Saharawis experienced in that prison.
 When we told them about a death they came and broke that person’s spine in order to be sure they were really dead.
 Everything was an insult to life, to the most basic human rights.”